Trash FAQ's - Public Works

 For most residents, the medium container is adequate.
-If you occasionally have more trash than will fit in your black trash container, you may schedule an extra pickup using your City-issued containers for a minimal charge.
+If you occasionally have more trash than will fit in your black trash container, you may schedule an extra pickup using your City-issued containers for a minimal fee.
 We also have temporary dumpsters available for rent for larger jobs.

 What if my container is damaged?

 Containers will be replaced free of charge providing the loss or damage is not the result of resident negligence.
-If the loss or damage is the resident's responsibility, there will be a replacement charge.
+If the loss or damage is the resident's responsibility, there will be a replacement fee.
 Let us know by calling our Field Services office at (818) 238-3800.

 Who should I report a stolen container to?

 Stolen containers should be reported to the Burbank Police at (818) 238-3000.

 I'm moving.
 What do I do with the containers?

 If you move, please leave the containers at the residence.